apache/nuttx/configs/sama5d3x-ek/README.txt

     The following features are *not* enabled in the demo configuration but might be of some use to you:

+    10. The RTC supports an alarm that may be enable with the following settings.
+        However, there is nothing in the system that currently makes use of this alarm.

+        Drivers:
+          CONFIG_RTC_ALARM=y                   : Enable the RTC alarm

+        Library Routines
+         CONFIG_SCHED_WORKQUEUE=y              : Alarm needs work queue support

-    9. Debugging USB.
+    11. Debugging USB.
 There is normal console debug output available that can be enabled with CONFIG_DEBUG + CONFIG_DEBUG_USB.
 However, USB operation is very time critical and enabling this debug output WILL interfere with some operation.
 USB tracing is a less invasive way